A Pandemic and No IT Budget

 Students can use a link (through their school’s website or an email) to get a real-time list of all available computers on campus.
 They can then choose a computer to remote into, in a straightforward user interface that doesn’t require any special technical knowledge.

-To use the Remote Desktop Access Tool, you will need to have LabStats installed on student (and possibly staff) computers.
+To use the Remote Desktop Access Dashboard, you will need to have LabStats installed on student (and possibly staff) computers.

 If you do not have LabStats computer lab monitoring software yet, we’re here for you too.
-Pricing is simple– $6 a license annually (one license per computer).
+Pricing is simple– licensed annually (one license per computer).
 There’s no hidden fees and no additional cost for support.

 LabStats Cloud users get access to all our tools (including new tools as they’re developed), automatic updates, a dedicated support team that you can reach by phone, email or chat with any questions you may have.

-And due to the urgent need, we’re waiving installation fees for a limited time to help you get up and running quickly.
-This is not a sales tactic, this is us doing what we can to be good partners to the colleges and universities that are facing unprecedented challenges.
+Our team is here to help you get up and running quickly, and do what we can to be good partners to the colleges and universities that are facing unprecedented challenges.
 Schedule a Walkthrough to see the product in action, ask questions and get the tools you need for your school.

-Dozens of universities have already adopted the LabStats Remote Access Tool to ease the technical and financial burden of a quick transition to alternative learning environments.
+Dozens of universities have already adopted the LabStats Remote Access Dashboard to ease the technical and financial burden of a quick transition to alternative learning environments.

 If you have any questions about providing access to campus resources to remote students, we’re here to help.